Mark Parkinson: Governor of Kansas

 During his time as governor, Parkinson had to implement spending cuts and tax increases in order to manage a budget deficit.
 Under his leadership, the state developed a comprehensive energy policy including net metering, and a 10-year plan for maintaining transportation infrastructure.
 Parkinson implemented a smoking ban that included public places; taxicabs and limousines; common areas in public and private buildings, condominiums and other multiple-residential facilities and entries to most buildings.

 Parkinson opposed moving detainees from Guantanamo Bay.
-Parkinson signed legislation to create a private cause of action for victims of child pornography.
+He signed legislation to create a private cause of action for victims of child pornography.
 Parkinson lobbied the governors of Missouri and Nebraska to preserve the Big 12 Conference.
 He led a trade mission to Taiwan and another to mainland China.

 Citing his bipartisan support and ability to move the state forward in challenging economic times, The Topeka Capital-Journal named Parkinson "Kansan of the Year" in 2009.
 In late 2010, Parkinson was honored by Kansas Advocates for Better Care for his work in elder care.
 Parkinson received the organization's second annual Caring Award, which is given to recognize exemplary contributions of leadership in providing quality care for frail elders and persons with disabilities in Kansas.